EV Battery – Dry Cleanrooms

 Batteries for an electric car are assembled.
 Credit: Audi AG

-Dry Cleanrooms The Ardmac WayCertainty of Performance - A Safe Pair of Hands
+Dry Cleanrooms The Ardmac WayCertainty of Performance

 Ardmac work “Smart” meaning we deploy innovative and integrated technologies throughout our business to coordinate our building processes and drive performance.
 We apply Lean construction and cloud based collaboration tools including BIM, Last Planner, GoContractor and Procore to maximise value for our clients.
 By implementing these powerful tools, clients are directly embedded in the process and can see project performance in real time.

 Ardmac’s VapourShield approach – Ardmac are specialists in providing controlled environments with moisture and particle containment at the centre of our focus.
 We ensure all penetrations and joints are designed with vapour permeability in mind.
+This includes the entry and exit MAL and PAL barriers to moisture ingress.

+Every extra gram of moisture that has to be treated adds an unnecessary cost.
 Ardmac uses Smart adaptive demand based control, with continuous monitoring of critical environmental parameters of moisture content, airborne particles and static charge levels.
 This real-time information, when coupled with integrated control of MALs and PALs ensures no moisture ingress during operations and precise contamination control, in the most efficient and cost effective manner.

 Ardmac has a particular expertise in Dry Cleanrooms and integrating Smart HVAC systems and desiccant dryers.
 Smart design principles are important when developing airlocks (MALs & PALs) to control air infiltration before it gets into the Dry Cleanroom and sensitive Lithium-Ion battery processes.